jose-jhr/Library-CameraX/README.md

 dependencies {
 	        implementation 'com.github.jose-jhr:Library-CameraX:1.0.5'

+		seleccionar la 1) o la 2) solo una.

+		//1) If you want to additionally use the CameraX View class implementation "androidx.camera:camera-view:1.0.0-alpha21"

+		//2)
-			// If you want to additionally use the CameraX View class implementation "androidx.camera:camera-view:1.0.0-alpha21"
+		// If you want to additionally use the CameraX View class implementation "androidx.camera:camera-view:1.3.0-alpha06"

 	}